Prosthetic Dental Implants

 - Because implant posts become a part of your jawbone’s anatomy, they can last for life with proper care and maintenance.
 If your crown, bridge, or denture becomes worn and needs replacement, your new prosthesis can be fitted attached to the existing implant posts and abutments.

 Do You Qualify for Dental Implants

 To find out if you qualify for dental implants to replace your lost tooth or teeth, schedule a visit by calling Columbia Dental & Orthodontics in East Dallas, TX today at (214) 827-8000.
-We’re open every Sunday by appointment only, and we proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.
+We proudly serve patients from around the DFW area, including Dallas, Mesquite, Oak Cliff, Garland, and all surrounding communities.